yagopajarino/credora-circuits/README.md

-# ZK Email Proof Generator for Smart Contracts
+# Credora ZK-Email Verification Scripts

-This script generates ZK Email proofs from email content and formats them for smart contract verification using your Groth16 verifier.
+This repository contains **Credora's** zero-knowledge email verification scripts and circuits.
+These tools enable privacy-preserving verification of email communications using zk-SNARKs, allowing users to prove they received specific emails without revealing the email content.

-## 🚀 Quick Start
+## Quick Start

 ### Generate proof from email file:
 ```bash